MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 1. Run **[Test-AzureStack](azure-stack-diagnostic-test.md)** and confirm all test outputs are healthy before rotating secrets.
 2. Prepare a new set of replacement external certificates:
     - The new set must match the certificate specifications outlined in the [Azure Stack Hub PKI certificate requirements](azure-stack-pki-certs.md).
-    - You can generate a certificate signing request (CSR) for purchasing or creating new certificates using the steps outlined in [Generate PKI Certificates](azure-stack-get-pki-certs.md) and prepare them for use in your Azure Stack Hub environment using the steps in [Prepare Azure Stack Hub PKI Certificates](azure-stack-prepare-pki-certs.md).
+    - You can generate a certificate signing request (CSR) to submit to your Certificate Authority (CA) using the steps outlined in [Generate PKI Certificates](azure-stack-get-pki-certs.md) and prepare them for use in your Azure Stack Hub environment using the steps in [Prepare Azure Stack Hub PKI Certificates](azure-stack-prepare-pki-certs.md).
     - Be sure to validate the certificates you prepare with the steps outlined in [Validate PKI Certificates](azure-stack-validate-pki-certs.md)
     - Make sure there are no special characters in the password, like `*` or `)`.
     - Make sure the PFX encryption is **TripleDES-SHA1**.
 If you run into an issue, see [Fix common issues with Azure Stack Hub PKI certificates](azure-stack-remediate-certs.md#pfx-encryption).